Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 println("embedded ai generated exit code: " + exit_code)
 ```

+In this case the generagted code was ready to execute right away, with no adaptions required, giving No errors:

 ### 2) Generate and access generated content or data directly (Mode 2)